MyXoToD/makkusu.dev/src/posts/blog/2024/2024-09-03-my-journey-to-minimalism.md

 I’m currently reading the German translation of “[Goodbye, Things - On Minimalist Living](https://www.google.com/books/edition/Goodbye_Things/_psIDgAAQBAJ)” by Fumio Sasaki.
 And I plan to read even more books on this topic, it helps me stay on track and focus on what I want to achieve in the future.

 I am more than happy to take you with me on this journey.
 There will be more follow up posts about this topic as soon as I have more to tell you.
 I also want to dedicate a page about this topic on my website.
-Thanks for reading, and I hope I’ve been able to improve your life, even just a little, with my words and thoughts.
+Thanks for reading, and I hope I’ve been able to improve your life, even a little, with my words and thoughts.